 Doctors determine whether blood was actually coughed (and not vomited or dripped down the back of the throat from a nosebleed).

 Doctors ask people about their medical history (if not already known) and their risk factors for causes.
-A history of frequent nosebleeds, easy bruising, or liver disease suggests a possible blood clotting disorder Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more .
+A history of frequent nosebleeds, easy bruising, or liver disease suggests a possible blood clotting disorder Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more .
 Doctors review the drugs the person is taking to check for drugs that inhibit clotting (anticoagulants).